pletzer/firstStepsInViz/README.md

 Then an object `pts` of type vtkPoints is created with the points set to array `coords`.
 Finally, the structured grid object `grid` sets the points (`pts`).

 Using a for loop in python can be a little slow for large grids.
-Here is a little know trick - it is possible to create all the data using the python numpy module and then pass the data directly to VTK:
+Here is a little known trick - it is possible to create all the data using the python numpy module and then pass the data directly to VTK:
 ```python
 thes = numpy.linspace(0., 2*numpy.pi, nthe)
 rhos = numpy.linspace(0., 1., nrho)